Self-mitigating Trotter circuits for SU(2) lattice gauge theory on a quantum computer: Results

 The upper panel of Fig.~\ref{fig:x20plaq2} displays the averaged results from the mitigation run and the averaged results from the physics run with gauge coupling $x=2.0$ for the two-plaquette lattice.
 The time interval used for each Trotter step is 0.08 in units of $2/g^2$ and symbols on the graph show even numbers of time steps.
 For each data point, a statistical error bar for $148$ runs is obtained from 1480 bootstrap samples and then combined in quadrature with the statistical error from $10^4$ hits per run.
 On perfect hardware, the mitigation results would have probability = 1 for the left plaquette and 0 for the right plaquette at all times.
 Instead, they smoothly approach the pure noise value, probability = $\tfrac{1}{2}$, as time increases.
 The raw physics calculations are always bounded by the mitigation results as expected, since the true physics probabilities are necessarily between 1 and 0.

-If the combined effects of self-mitigation and randomization have led to incoherent noise that is independent of the $dt\to-dt$ sign flip, then we can obtain the true physics result by equating ratios:
+If the combined effects of self-mitigation and randomization lead to incoherent noise that is independent of the $dt\to-dt$ sign flip, then we can obtain the true physics result by equating ratios:

 For related discussions of depolarizing noise see, for example, Refs.~\cite{Vovrosh:2021ocf,Urbanek:2021oej}.
 The application of our ratio to the data plotted in the upper panel of Fig.~\ref{fig:x20plaq2} produces the results displayed in the lower panel.
 Comparison of these two plots provides an eye-catching example for the usefulness of self-mitigation.